 If you’re planning to visit, check out the tide times to make sure you’ve plenty of beach to play on and that you don’t get cut off by the incoming tide!

 Toilets, cafe.
-Lifeguards patrol between end of May and the beginning of September.
+Lifeguards patrol between the end of May and the beginning of September.
 Slipway.

-Nearest facilities are in the city of St Davids.
-St Davids is a popular city; it earns its city status from the magnificent St Davids Cathedral built, along the banks of the Rive Alun, in 12th Century.
-National Park Visitor Centre (open all year), numerous cafes, pubs and restaurants, many interesting shops and a good choice of hotels, caravan parks, B&Bs and self catering in St Davids.
+The nearest facilities are in the city of St Davids.
+St Davids is a popular city; it earns its city status from the magnificent St Davids Cathedral built, along the banks of the River Alun, in the 12th Century.
+National Park Visitor Centre (open all year), numerous cafes, pubs and restaurants, many interesting shops and a good choice of hotels, caravan parks, B&Bs and self-catering in St Davids.

 - Sea Angling

 - Seaside Award Beach